1.

 seamless experience for millions of people.
 Our dedication to

-improving search helps us apply what we've learned to new products,
+improving search helps us apply what we've learned to

 like Gmail and Google Maps.
 Our hope is to bring the power of search